• Skip to primary navigation

 Instructions

-1. Heat oven 200F.
-Cook cubed potato in salted water until tender.
+• Cooked cube potatoes in salted boiling water until tender.
 Drain potatoes and mash.
-Mix mashed potato with grated potato, flour, baking soda, salt and buttermilk; blend well.
+Mix mashed potato with raw grated potatoes, flour, baking soda, salt and buttermilk; blend well.
+This will make a thick, spoonable batter.

-2. On a medium hot greased skillet, pour 1/3 cup of potato mixture into center of skillet spreading with the back of a spoon to form a 6-inch pancake.
+• On a medium hot greased large skillet, pour ⅓ cup of potato mixture into center of skillet spreading with the back of the spoon to form a 6-inch pancake.

-3. Cook about 2 minutes or until edges are dry and pancake is golden brown.
+• Cook about 3 to 4 minutes or until edges are dry and pancake is golden brown.
 Flip and cook other side.

 Guinness Beef Stew